PRIVACY NOTICE

 • Support and maintain professional development/training of our clinical and non-clinical workforce

-• Support research and development
+• Support research and development.

 If you wish your information not to be used for research and development and training, you have the right under GDPR to opt out.
-Please contract us via [email protected] should you wish to opt out.
+Please contact us via info@chequershealth.co.uk should you wish to opt out.

-We may share your information with the following organisations for healthcare purposes:
+We may share your information with the following organisations for healthcare purposes.

-• General Practitioners (your GP
+• General Practitioners (your GP)

-• Referring consultants from hospital Trusts
+• Referring Consultants from Hospital Trusts

 • NHS providers who are directly involved in your care/ treatment plan

-There may be occasions where we need to share your information with non-NHS organisations such as Social Services however, we will not share any of your confidential information without your consent.
+There may be occasions where we need to share your information with non-NHS organisations such as social services, however, we will not share any of your confidential information without your consent.

-Under the General Data Protection Regulation (GDPR) the lawful basis we rely on for processing this information are:
+Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing this information are:

 2. We have a contractual obligation